joelburget/joelburget.com/content/pages/canon.md

 * [Harry Potter and the Methods of Rationality](http://www.hpmor.com/)
 * The Hitchhiker's Guide to the Galaxy
 * [Stories of Your Life and Others](https://en.wikipedia.org/wiki/Stories_of_Your_Life_and_Others).
 Or anything by Ted Chiang ([The Merchant and the Alchemist's Gate](https://en.wikipedia.org/wiki/The_Merchant_and_the_Alchemist%27s_Gate) is very good)

+### Screen

+* The Sopranos, The Wire, Breaking Bad, and Better Call Saul are my favorite TV shows.
+* Anything by Wes Anderson
+* I recently saw Fanny and Alexander, now I'm excited to explore more Ingmar Bergman.

 ### Misc